 “Instead of focusing on the customer, employees end up focusing on the things they need to do—or think they need to do—to keep their jobs,” McCord says.

-McCord, who’s a featured speaker at BAI Beacon in Atlanta this October, isn’t too big on the word “empowerment,” either.
+McCord, who’s a featured speaker at BAI Beacon 2017, isn’t too big on the word “empowerment,” either.
 Sure, she named her book “Powerful,” which sounds similar.
 But empowerment?
 That might as well be the title of the next compilation of Dilbert cartoons.

 “I have a pretty strong visceral aversion to HR-speak,” she explains.
 “And my least favorite HR word in the world is ‘empowerment.’
 It’s like you’re going to go around with a magic wand and touch people and say, you know, ‘Now you’re empowered to do your best work.’
 And the reason we have to do that is that we took all the power away from them.”